gravyboat/primeminder/README.md

 it and set things up yourself, or take a look at my [primeminder-salt](https://github.com/gravyboat/primeminder-salt) which uses SaltStack to configure and deploy everything.

+If you just want to check the application out, clone the repo and then from main project directory run `python -m SimpleHTTPServer 8000` and the application should be available on `localhost:8000` depending on your local configuration.